AwJaa/DDoI-VPN/README.md

 (This section needs to cover all the normal point-n-click things done before the rest)

 The idea is to make Firefox stfu and stop leaking things.
-If you are using a lot of crazy add-ons and extensions, you may wish to rethink that, now, or at least comb throguh them and research what they are capable of leaking.
+If you are using a lot of crazy add-ons and extensions, you may wish to rethink that, now, or at least comb through them and research what they are capable of leaking.

 The final steps require you to browse to "about:config" and admit to being a responsible adult.
 Then, search and change the following settings to the following values: